 Amy White has been involved with MVLCT since their 1998 production of Steel Magnolias.
 Her original plays and monologues (including Animal Facts, Drama at Dry Gulch Creek, and Someone Who Knew Her) have been performed by MVLCT and other groups.
 Amy believes in the power of live theatre to engage and educate everyone.
 A resident of Mt.
 Vernon, Amy is also the director of the Lisbon Public Library.

 Joseph Williams has been on the MVLCT board since 2016 with his wife, Nikki Scheel, having originally started out in Publicity and Promotions including a total reworking of the MVLCT website within his first year.
 Still maintaining his web publishing duties since being on the publicity side of the board, Joseph is thrilled to be assisting the theatre in the financial aspects as Treasurer.
 By day, Joseph is an Accounting Manager for VenuWorks of Cedar Rapids, routing major touring shows, concerts, and comedians to Cedar Rapids, and helps manage the financials for the US Cellular Center, the Paramount Theatre, the McGrath Amphitheatre, and the Cedar Rapids Ice Arena.
 He is also co-owner of BIY Homebrew Supply in Marion and North Liberty.
 He and Nikki do not have any children with less than 4 legs.
-So far, there are three of them.
+So far, there are four of them.

 Publicity and Promotions Officers: